ontaiz/cashbuddy/README.md

 # CashBuddy

 A responsive web application designed for easy and quick tracking of daily expenses in Polish złoty (PLN).
-CashBuddy focuses on intuitive interface and clear statistics to help users better manage their household budget.
+CashBuddy focuses on an intuitive interface and clear statistics to help users better manage their household budget.

 ## Table of Contents